stecue/gMultiwfn/README.md

 4. Run the `configure` script to configure the installation path.

 ## Switch to a faster lapack/blas implementation
 `gMultiwfn` is dynamically linked to `lapack` and `blas` by default.
 The reference implementations of `lapack` and `blas` are usually the slowest and in a lot of cases they can be safely replaced by optimized implementations such as `OpenBLAS` and `ATLAS` using the steps descripted below.
 Note that installing OpenBLAS or ATLAS is beyond the scope of this document and please refer to your distro's manual on that information.
-It is also widely believed that the Intel MKL is the fastest LAPACK/BLAS implenmentation on Intel CPUs and you can switch to it for gMultiwfn in a similar way if it is available on your system.

 ### Use `update-alternatives` to make a system-wide change
 ### Use `LD_PRELOAD` to change just for `gMultiwfn`